Niger Delta swamp forests: Deforestation in the Niger Delta

+The planned construction of the Lagos-Calabar Coastal Highway will also encourage deforestation to make a route for the highway.

 Causes of deforestation in the Niger Delta

 In the Niger Delta region, the reasons for deforestation have been mainly attributed to crude oil exploration and pollution, population increase, urban development, and agricultural production.
 The human desire for social, economic and cultural development may negatively impact the environmental resources.
 The result of this negative impact is deforestation.

 There has been an enlarging negative impact in forests and deforestation in the Niger Delta due to increasing population pressure on the natural environment, the desire for fertile agricultural land and the need for additional forest products and services to cater for the growing population and the need for industrial raw materials. thus ensuing in the destruction of forest and land resources in the region.
 Land degradation involves soil erosion and fertility degeneration.
 This results in reduction in the usability of the land for agricultural production. requiring the clearing of more forest land for agricultural production.
 Increase in urban areas which include buildings, roads, construction sites, industrial establishments, public utilities and other infrastructural facilities accounted for an estimated area of mangrove swamp forest of 185.7 sqkm out of 3459 sqkm of the total mangrove forest studied.
 A study of the interlink between various sectors of the economy on the rate of deforestation indicate that the export of forest products, fuelwood consumption and agricultural production and affiliated industries directly increase deforestation in the country.